ibrahiimmali/ARTI308-MachineLearning/README.md

 Lab 4: Data Quality Assessment & Preprocessing
 Dataset Description
-I am using the Housing.csv Dataset, which contains 545 entries and 13 features.
-It includes property details such as price, area, and various amenities like air conditioning and furnishing status.
+For this lab, I am using the Housing.csv Dataset, which consists of 545 rows and 13 features.
+This dataset includes critical property information such as price, area, and various amenities (e.g., air conditioning, furnishing status, and basement).

 Preprocessing Findings
-Data Quality: Identified scale inconsistencies (millions vs. units), extreme outliers in price, and categorical text features requiring encoding.
+Data Quality Issues: Identified significant scale differences between features (e.g., price in millions vs. bedrooms in units), the presence of outliers, and categorical text data that requires numerical encoding.

-Missing Values: Handled artificial missing data in the area column using Median Imputation to ensure a robust center point unaffected by outliers.
+Missing Value Strategy: Simulated and resolved missing data in the area column using Median Imputation.
+The median was chosen as it provides a robust center point that is not skewed by the extreme house sizes present in the data.

-Outlier Management: Used the Interquartile Range (IQR) method to remove 15 extreme price points, stabilizing the dataset from 545 to 530 rows.
+Outlier Management: Applied the Interquartile Range (IQR) method to the price column.
+By removing 15 extreme outliers, the dataset was stabilized from 545 to 530 rows for better model accuracy.

-Normalization: Applied Min-Max and Z-score scaling to price and area to bring features into a comparable range for modeling.
+Normalization: Implemented both Min-Max Scaling (range 0–1) and Z-Score Normalization (mean 0, std 1) on the price and area columns to ensure features are on a comparable scale.

-PCA: Reduced six numerical features into two principal components, capturing 62.9% of the total variance.
+Dimension Reduction (PCA): Conducted Principal Component Analysis on six numerical features.
+The first two principal components captured 62.9% of the total dataset variance, successfully reducing complexity while retaining core information.

 Goal
-These steps clean and standardize the data, making it ready for high-performance regression or clustering models.
+The objective of this lab was to clean, standardize, and reduce the dimensionality of the housing data.
+These preprocessing steps ensure the dataset is optimized for high-performance machine learning models, such as regression or clustering.